-The HeNe laser made interferometers much easier to use, but it was not until 1972 when Carl Zanoni and George Hunter at ZYGO constructed the GH (for George Hunter the principle designer) and the follow-on Mark II™ in 1976 that modern interferometry was born.
+The HeNe laser promised to make interferometers much easier to use, but its cost blocked interferometers from becoming a commercial success.
+The key insight at Zygo that enabled the modern Fizeau interferometer design was that a simple polarizer in front of a multi-mode, low cost laser produced meters long coherence.
+This insight was applied in 1972 by Carl Zanoni and George Hunter at ZYGO constructing the GH (for George Hunter the principle designer) and the follow-on Mark II™ in 1976 when modern interferometry was born.

 It is important to understand the architecture of the Mark II™ to know WHY interferometers are designed as they are today.
-The ZYGO innovation was an easy to use system architecture.
-The architecture combines an interferometer (“mainframe” in ZYGO terminology in a nod to the 1970’s Tektronix Oscilloscope architecture) with quickly interchangeable reference lenses/reference-surfaces they named transmission spheres (TS) and flats (TF).
+The ZYGO innovations were a low cost, long coherence laser, a flexible optical architecture, a simple alignment system, with a clean fringe image.
+The architecture combines an interferometer (“mainframe” in ZYGO terminology in a nod to the 1970’s Tektronix Oscilloscope architecture) with quickly interchangeable reference lenses/reference-surfaces they named transmission spheres (TS) and transmission flats (TF).

-With the long working distance one TS eliminated the need for large libraries of Test Plates – bringing cost savings and convenience.
+With the long working distance due to long laser coherence one TS eliminated the need for large libraries of Test Plates – bringing cost savings and convenience.
 Plus Test Plates are used in virtual contact, separating the optical test surface from the reference surface eliminated the possibility of scratching and damage.

 Ease of use was augmented by the alignment system.
 The twin spot alignment visually indicated when the cavity alignment was close enough for interference fringes to be found.
-Now an office worker could align and configure an interferometer.
+Now non optical engineers could align and configure an interferometer.

-The imaging system of Mark II™ REQUIRED a zoom lens to measure a wide range of part diameters since the only imager available was a vidicon camera sampled at ~128×128 equivalent pixels.
+The imaging system of Mark II™ REQUIRED a zoom lens to measure a wide range of part diameters since the only imager available was a vidicon camera.
 Both the zoom lens and the vidicon produced back reflections and secondary fringe patterns.
 The solution was a rotating ground glass, “coherence buster”, at an intermediate image that was then imaged incoherently through the zoom lens and onto the vidicon.

 Mark Interferometer Design Limitations